-For most of us it is easy to go through your day, start to finish, on autopilot.
-There is alot to accomplish-between work, kids, parents, pets and household matters . . . it can be quite consuming.
+For most of us, it is easy to go through your day, start to finish, on autopilot.
+With an extensive to-do list-between work, kids, parents, pets and household matters . . . it can be quite consuming.
 In the midst of things, staying connected to your partner/spouse is vital to keep the core temperature of the relationship stable.

 Periodic Reconnections, as I refer to them, are tantamount to the maintenance of the connection.
 A text ‘hello’ or’ I love you’ or yes even ‘thinking about how hot you are’ can be quite the connection and the flirt as well.
 Sexting is great within the bounds of an intimate relationship.
-Animated emoticons are my personal favorite, and lately, photos taken.
+Animated emoticons are my personal favorite, and lately, a photo in real time.
 A picture tells a thousand words!

-A few days ago my 14 year old was home sick.
-Knowing I had (not well) hidden some chocolate treats yet full well knowing that they were off limits, I received a photo of him smiling as he was opening the jar of treats with a “well . . hello!”.
-I have to admit-it made me smile.
+A few days ago my 14-year-old was home sick.
+Knowing I had (not well) hidden some chocolate treats yet full well knowing that they were off limits, I received a selfie him smiling as he was about to ingest one from an already opened jar-with a “well . . . hello!”.
+I have to admit it-it made me smile!

 Yet despite the need for these ‘reconnections’, we tell too much.